-The Bank is authorised as a credit institution and is principally engaged in the business of providing private banking and investment advisory services for corporate and private Clients as well as administration and custody of investment funds.
+The Bank is principally engaged in the business of providing private banking and investment advisory services for corporate and private Clients as well as administration and custody of investment funds.

 The Bank is active in the money market, spot and forward foreign exchange business, securities transactions and off-balance sheet instruments, both on its own account and on behalf of customers.